• Skip to primary navigation

 Nowadays, tapioca flour is commonly found in the baking aisle or the gluten-free section of your grocery store.
 If you can’t find it there, check the Latin American or even Asian aisles, too.
 As a last resort, you can easily find it for purchase online.

-• Leftover puffs: you can store leftover Brazilian Cheese Bread puffs in the fridge for up to a week, then pull them out and crisp them back up in a warm oven for a few minutes.
+• Leftover puffs: you can store leftover Brazilian cheese bites in the fridge for up to 1 week, then pull them out and crisp them back up in a warm oven for a few minutes.
 You could freeze the baked puffs if you have a lot left over.
 Let them cool completely at room temperature, then store in freezer bags for up to 1 month.

 • Freezing the batter: you can make the batter and transfer to a ziplock bag where it can be stored frozen for up to 1 month.
 Transfer to the fridge to thaw, then portion and bake as directed.

-• Refrigerating the batter: uncooked batter can be stored in the refrigerator for up to a week.
+• Refrigerating the batter: uncooked batter can be stored in the refrigerator for up to 3 days.
 When you want to serve them, just portion and bake as directed.

 Author The Carefree Kitchen